Creating and editing events

 Expand to a full page

 Want more room — or a shareable URL?
-Hit the expand button (⤢, top-right of the dialog) to open the event as its own full page.
-Everything you can do in the dialog you can do there too; the dialog is just the quick way in.
+Hit the expand button (⤢, top-right of the popup) to open the event as its own full page.
+Everything you can do in the popup you can do there too; the popup is just the quick way in.

 Setting a colour